 NOTE: These are “guidelines only”.
 Nothing can replace frequent monitoring of soil moisture.

 EVERGREEN PERENNIALS: Evergreen, winter-hardy perennials such as Salvia greggii, Pink Skullcap, and Blackfoot Daisy are easily established during the winter in Central Texas.
 Like the evergreen shrubs, water them on warm or windy days.
-The soil should be allowed to dry when it is cool, and should be checked weekly for moisture.
+The soil should be allowed to dry somewhat when it is cool, and should be checked regularly for moisture.

 Remember that tender plants such as lemons and other citrus, bougainvillea, and plumeria need to come inside during cold temperatures.
 Frost cloth and mulch may help borderline plants survive cold weather, but only provide a few degrees of protection.
+Click HERE for more information on protecting tropical plants in the winter.